Postuj/OpenCvStatistics/README.md

 ## ROI setup

 To set up ROIs run this script and select where you want your ROIs to be (ROIs are places when your pen will be detected).
-You don't need those pink cards, they were there only for me to see where I've placed ROIs xD.
+You don't need those pink cards, they were there only for me to see where I've placed ROIs 🙂.
 ```
 python ./settings/roi_setter.py
 ```